Thank you for your response

 The GST portal gives the taxpayer the option to download the break-up of Table 8A data in an Excel file.
 Once the taxpayer logs in to his account, he needs to navigate to ‘Form GSTR-9 (Prepare Online)’, and then click on the button titled ‘Download Table 8A Document Details’.
 A zipped folder gets downloaded.
 Unzip the folder to extract the file.
 In cases where the data volume is huge, then different hyperlinks will be provided next to this button.

+Taxpayers will be able to view the invoice-wise details and reconcile the same with their purchases register.
 The document-wise details, which will reflect all documents such as B2B, B2BA, CDNR and CDNRA sorted in the Excel file of Table 8A will also reflect the following data:

 Table 8A in the GSTR-9 displays all the ITC data for a particular financial year.
 The accurate reporting of ITC data in Table 8A helps the taxpayer claim accurate ITC for that financial year.
 This table is not editable, which means that even if the ITC amounts reported are incorrect, the taxpayer cannot edit the same to enter the correct amounts.

 Besides, GSTR-9 once filed cannot be revised.
 ITC reconciliation is an essential factor for taxpayers to reduce their tax liability to an optimal level.
-With the data given in Table 8A and the document-wise break-up, taxpayers can reconcile ITC on an invoice-wise level.
+With the data in Table 8A and the document-wise break-up, taxpayers can reconcile ITC on an invoice-wise level.
 This will also help the business entity’s auditor in reporting any mismatches in ITC while preparing the annual reconciliation statement in Form GSTR-9C.